-This section of the Travis County ESD No.9 (Westlake Fire Department) annual financial report presents our discussion and analysis of the Department's overall financial performance during the twelve-month period ended September 30, 2019.
+This section of the Travis County ESD No.9 (Westlake Fire Department) annual financial report presents our discussion and analysis of the Department's overall financial performance during the twelve-month period ending September 30, 2020.
 Please read this overview in conjunction with the Department's financial statements, which follow this section.

 Travis County Emergency Services District No. 9 was created to address the growing needs of the District in fire protection and primary emergency medical care.
-The Department protects a community of approximately 15,000 citizens and covers approximately 15 square miles and serves the cities of Rollingwood, West Lake Hills, and unincorporated areas of Rolling Hills West, Westwood, Camelot, Rob Roy, St. Stephens, Rivercrest and Riverhills.
+The Department protects a community of approximately 15,000 citizens and covers approximately 15 square miles and serves the cities of Rollingwood, West Lake Hills, and unincorporated areas of Travis County, including the neighborhoods of Rolling Hills West, Westwood, Camelot, Rob Roy, St. Stephens, Rivercrest and Riverhills.

-Travis County ESD No.9 is a fully paid Department consisting of over 30 career professionals.
-These professionals provide services in the following areas: structural fire suppression, wildland fire fighting, EMS first response services, vehicle rescue, and technical rescues: (including water, rope, and other specialized rescues).
+Travis County ESD No.9 is a fully paid Department consisting of over 35 career professionals.
+These professionals provide emergency service response to structural fire suppression, wildland fire fighting, EMS first response services, vehicle rescue, and technical rescues (including water, rope, and other specialized rescues).
+They also provide community risk reduction activities including pre-fire planning, fire code inspections, fire investigations and public education.